mvysny/mvysny.github.io/_posts/2018-10-12-the-dreaded-vaadin-session-has-expired.md

 go to *Application* tab, *Storage* / *Cookies* and simply delete all cookies and reload your app.

+## Empty Coookies

+If the cookie is present in the browser but has empty value, it could be a web server misconfiguration.
+Please try removing/commenting out the `<session-config>` element from your `web.xml`.

 ## Old Cruft

 There may be old cruft in browser's cache.
 Make sure the DevTools are opened(`F12`);